Charles L. Griswold

 Charles Griswold, also known as Charles L. Griswold Jr., is an American philosopher and Professor of Philosophy Emeritus at Boston University.
 His research addresses various themes, figures, and historical periods.
 He is particularly known for his work on Plato, Adam Smith, and forgiveness.

 Griswold joined the Boston University faculty in 1991, and was named Borden Parker Bowne Professor of Philosophy in 2010.

+Regarding Adam Smith's ethical framework, for instance, Charles Griswold offered an analysis that scrutinized his concepts pertaining to virtue, sympathy, and moral evaluation.
+Employing theatrical metaphors, he underscored the significance of the impartial spectator alongside the dynamic tension between passion and rationality in the formation of moral principles.
+Furthermore, he investigated the ramifications of Smith's philosophy for both economic thought and everyday conduct, articulating the "true Adam Smith problem" (the discrepancy between philosophical theory and pragmatic execution).